 Most Calabrians start with an antipasto (appetiser), a pasta dish as a starter and main course.
 Trattorias usually serve meat dishes.
 There is never a great choice of desserts except for the most typical tartufo di pizzo and tiramisù.
 Cheesecake is becoming another favourite.
 In some of them, the most important person doing the cooking is Grandma.
 You can pay between 15 to 20 euros per person for a meal including wine.

 Seafood restaurants in Calabria

 These restaurants deserve a special mention.
 Most people in the summer spend their time on the beach or have holiday homes nearby.
 You will find many lidos and restaurants on the seafront overlooking the sea.
 They are very popular and need to be booked in advance.
-Almost all of them are outdoors and tables are well spread out.
+Almost all of them are outdoors.
 You can be sure to find the freshest fish in these places.

 Seafood specialities include swordfish rolls, spaghetti with clams or mussels, grilled squid or stuffed, sea bass, grilled prawns and other delicious seafood delights.
 Make sure you try the hot and cold seafood appetiser (antipasto caldo e freddo).

 The setting is usually romantic looking at the boats.
 These restaurants tend to be a little more expensive than the trattoria, but worth it for the quality of the food and views.
 A starter, main course and dessert including wine is between 30 and 35 euro per person as long as you don’t order fresh lobster.

 My favourite one is in Scilla.
 This restaurant is il principe di Scilla and is right out at sea, built on stilts in the fishing district of Chianalea overlooking Ruffo castle.
 The service is second to none.
 It is also part of the Hotel Principe di Scilla.
 The owner spent many years in America and was delighted to open his first hotel in Scilla, After a short while, he opened more hotels and restaurants.